geosolutions-it/MapStore2/docs/developer-guide/project-creation-script.md

 node ./createProject.js <projectType> <projectName> <projectVersion> <projectDescription> <gitRepositoryUrl> <outputFolder>
 ```

-All the arguments are mandatory:
+All the arguments except gitRepositoryUrl are mandatory:

 * **projectName**: short project name that will be used as the repository name on github, webapp path and name in package.json
 * **projectType**: type of project to create, currently two types of projects are supported: